qmg-software-lab/EMS/RIPT/PatientTransportExplorer/PatientTransportExplorer_README.md

-available text for metadata and documentation development (drafting)

 # Patient Transport Explorer
-Python Module

-> ## Clinical Data Mapping to EMS Cluster
+> ## Clinical Data Mapping to EMS schemas
->
+> edi metadata for python module
 > #### Pre-conditions
 >  1. Hospital EMR has patient information in the system
 >  2. Physician Clears Patient for discharge